 Jacqueline GutierrezSaratoga, New York, US

-Jacqueline Gutierrez uses a combination of pen and ink and digital illustration to create her illustrations.
-Her body of work includes illustrating writing and illustrating coloring books, children’s picture books, and chapter books as well as writing nutrition related articles and CEU modules for adults.
+Jacqueline Gutierrez uses a combination of watercolors, pen and ink, and digital illustration.
+She enjoys illustrating recipes and creating surface pattern designs as well as writing and illustrating coloring books, picture books, and chapter books.

 Recipes By Jacqueline Gutierrez